Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Foreign qualification in Tennessee is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in Tennessee, you need to apply for a Certificate of Authority, available both online and on paper.

-Both filling methods will require you to submit a Certificate of Existence (or equivalent document) from the state where you formed your LLC, so request that first, then work on your application for authority while you wait.
+Both filling methods will require you to submit a Certificate of Good Standing from the state where you formed your LLC, so request that first, then work on your application for authority while you wait.

 Sometimes speed is key, especially if you’ve already begun doing business in Tennessee.
 If you need to foreign qualify quickly, filing online is your best option.
 Head to the Business Services Online page and choose “Form or Register a New Business.”
 Then, just click the button that says “Start Now!” and follow the instructions.
 You’ll be done in no time.

 But postal mail is a reliable option as well.
 Download the “Application for Certificate of Authority” and enter all the necessary information.
 Pages 1-4 have in-depth, step-by-step instructions to help you complete the form.
-Then mail or hand deliver it, along with your Certificate of Existence and filing fee, to:
+Then mail or hand-deliver it, along with your Certificate of Good Standing and filing fee, to: